A Brunn-Minkowski inequality for Schr\"odinger operators with Kato class potentials: Introduction

 Some comments are in order.
 Our approach relies on the pioneering papers by Brascamp and Lieb \cites{Lieb, BrLi76}.
 The assumption of taking constant second order coefficients is sharp in order to ensure the log-concavity of the heat kernel.
 See \cite[Theorem 1.2, Proposition 1.3]{Koles01} and Section \ref{sec:proof}.
 Concerning the potential term $V$ assumptions \ref{As1}, \ref{As2} and \ref{As3} are classical.
-More specifically, Assumption \ref{As1} ensures that the heat kernel of $\mathcal{H}_V$ is log-concave in the spatial variables; Assumption \ref{As2} guarantees that the associated quadratic form is coercive and that the heat kernel enjoys upper Gaussian estimates; finally, Assumption \ref{As3} implies both that $\mathcal{H}_V$ has discrete spectrum and that the semigroup is trace class.
+More specifically, Assumption \ref{As1} ensures that the heat kernel of $\mathcal{H}_V$ is log-concave in the spatial variables; Assumption \ref{As2} guarantees that the heat kernel enjoys upper Gaussian estimates; finally, Assumption \ref{As3} implies that the semigroup generated in $L^2(\Omega)$ by $-\mathcal{H}_V$ with Dirichlet boundary conditions in $\Omega$ is trace class and so the spectrum of $\mathcal{H}_V$ in $L^2(\Omega)$ is discrete.
+We refer to \cite{MazShu} for other compactness criteria ensuring the discreteness of the spectrum.
+Moreover, Assumptions \ref{As1} and \ref{As3} forces the potential $V$ to be bounded below, ensuring that the associated quadratic form is also bounded below.
+We observe that one can also address the problem of optimizing the first eigenvalue $\lambda_{1,V}(\Omega)$ with respect to the potential $V$ under the constraint given by the $L^1(\Omega)$ norm of $e^{-tV}$ for some $t>0$, as recently done in \cite{Frank25}.
+It is noteworthy that under the above assumptions on $V$, the first eigenvalue is allowed to be negative, a situation that can clearly occur in the case of sign changing or negative potentials.
+Indeed, the boundedness from below of the potential forces the spectrum to lie in a right-half line.
+We notice that also in these cases one can obtain a positive spectrum providing the existence of nonnegative solutions to the Poisson equation for $\mathcal{H}_V$ with measure datum or pointwise lower bounds on the potential in terms of some barrier functions as done in \cites{BuPoOr22, BraFraRuf18}.
 For a more complete treatment on Schr\"odinger semigroups we refer the interested reader to the fundamental work \cite{Simon82}.

-The paper is organized as follows.
+The rest of the paper is organized as follows.
 In Section~\ref{sec:preliminaries} we introduce the notation, the geometric setting, and the functional framework required for our analysis.
-In Section~\ref{sec:proof} we prove Theorem \ref{teo:maintheorem} and we apply it exploiting some properties of the semigroup generated by the Schr\"odinger operator with homogeneous Dirichlet boundary conditions in order to prove the log-concavity of the ground state $\psi_{1,V}$.
+In Section~\ref{sec:proof} we prove Theorem \ref{teo:maintheorem} and apply it to prove Theorem \ref{th:logconcdireig} exploiting the ultracontractivity of the semigroup generated by $-\mathcal{H}_V$ with homogeneous Dirichlet boundary conditions.
+We conclude the paper by proving that if both $\Omega$ and $V$ satisfy stronger regularity and convexity assumptions the ground state $\psi_{1,V}$ enjoys a strong log-concavity.

 \paragraph*{\bf Acknowledgements} The author warmly thanks Luigi Negro and Diego Pallara for many useful discussions and suggestions.

 A.C. is member of GNAMPA of the Italian Istituto Nazionale di Alta Matematica (INdAM) and has been partially supported by the INdAM - GNAMPA 2026 Project ``Analisi variazionale per operatori locali e nonlocali possibilmente singolari o degeneri''.